JesusVelaz/Stock/README.md

 This is a streamlit application used to display information regarding stocks.

-To view the application head to the link below: https://jesusvelaz-stock-stockapi-g4zi7y.streamlit.app/
+To view the application clicn on the link: https://jesusvelaz-stock-stockapi-g4zi7y.streamlit.app/